CountTails/uci-notes/fall-2022/in4matx-151/week10/lecture-15.md

 - Multiple choice (~60-65% from midterm)
 - Fill in the blanks and true/false question will be turned into multiple choice
 - Reading from week 8 and 10

+### Extra credits topics (1pt)

+1) Favorite part of the class
+2) Case study analysis
+3) Communication challenges: prompt that you have to resolve throught communication plan
+4) Draw a Gantt chart
+5) Reflect on how you used one of the course topics to solve a group challenge

+### Wildcard extra credit from Baldwin

+- Not MC, but straighforward and harder than above (2pt)

+### Topics to emphasize

+1) Schedule management -  techniques and stuff
+2) Critical path
+3) Integration management
+4) Question structure ... tailored to real life scenarios
+5) Storming and reforming